Telefonica/iot-utils/README.md

 python --version
 which python
 ```
-- Test Ansible version (chack that is 2.0.2.0)
+- Test Ansible version (check that is 2.0.2.0)
 ```
 ansible --version
 ```